 Gordon Vernon was called as Senior Pastor in 2012.
 Under Pastor Gordon’s leadership, two new ministries were added: The Filipino American Fellowship and the First Nepali Church.
 Both ministries began holding their services on campus and to this day continue to meet at Rincon.
 With the growth of membership, many new ministries were added: Road 2 Recovery; Good News Club (an after-school ministry of Child Evangelism Fellowship); Food Distribution sponsored by Caring Ministries; and the Native American Mission.
 Four new staff positions were created and a preschool was opened.
 Children and youth ministries expanded and community outreach ministries included Thanksgiving baskets for the needy, an annual car show, an annual Trunk or Treat Festival, and donations of blankets/winter caps for to the Native American Mission.
 Our congregation donated many other items as our different missions groups made their needs known (bikes for the African ministry; household items/clothing for the Native American mission etc.)

 As a result of Pastor Gordon Vernon's retirement in 2017, Pastor Trei Watters was called as Senior Pastor and began serving in November 2017.
-Our website was recently updated, a new Welcome Center is currently underway, and improvements to the buildings and grounds are in the planning stages.
+Our website was recently updated, and improvements to the buildings and grounds are in the planning stages.
 The church continues to grow under Pastor Trei's leadership and God continues to add to the church weekly.